blase147/covid-19-updater/README.md

 # Space-travelers-hub
-This is a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+This application displays the Covid19 Updates Statistical Data for all Continents in the World and you can also search by Continent name.

 # 🛠 Built With <a name="built-with"></a>
  > This project was built with;